Extended symmetry analysis of remarkable (1+2)-dimensional Fokker-Planck equation: Complete point symmetry pseudogroup

 Transformations from the one-parameter subgroups of~$G^{\rm ess}$ that are generated by the basis elements of~$\mathfrak g^{\rm ess}$ given in~\eqref{eq:RemarkableFPEssA} are of the following form:

-where $\epsilon$ is an arbitrary constant.
+where $\epsilon$ is the group parameter.
 At the same time, using this basis of~$\mathfrak g^{\rm ess}$ in the course of studying the structure of the group~$G^{\rm ess}$ hides some of its important properties and complicates its study.

-Although the pushforward of the group~$G$ by the natural projection of~$\mathbb R^4_{t,x,y,u}$ onto~$\mathbb R_t$ coincides with the group of linear fractional transformations of~$t$ and is thus isomorphic to the group ${\rm PSL}(2,\mathbb R)$, the subgroup~$F$ of~$G$ is isomorphic to the group ${\rm SL}(2,\mathbb R)$, and its Iwasawa decomposition is given by the one-parameter subgroups of~$G$ respectively generated by the vector fields~$\mathcal P^t+\mathcal K$, $\mathcal D$ and $\mathcal P^t$.
+Although the pushforward of the group~$G^{\rm ess}$ by the natural projection of~$\mathbb R^4_{t,x,y,u}$ onto~$\mathbb R_t$ coincides with the group of linear fractional transformations of~$t$ and is thus isomorphic to the group ${\rm PSL}(2,\mathbb R)$, the subgroup~$F$ of~$G^{\rm ess}$ is isomorphic to the group ${\rm SL}(2,\mathbb R)$, and its Iwasawa decomposition is given by the one-parameter subgroups of~$G^{\rm ess}$ respectively generated by the vector fields~$\mathcal P^t+\mathcal K$, $\mathcal D$ and $\mathcal P^t$.
 The first subgroup, which is associated with~$\mathcal P^t+\mathcal K$, consists of the point transformations

-where $\epsilon$ is an arbitrary constant parameter, which is defined by the corresponding transformation up to a summand $2\pi k$, $k\in\mathbb Z$.
+parameterized by an arbitrary constant~$\epsilon$, which is defined by the corresponding transformation up to a summand $2\pi k$, $k\in\mathbb Z$.